Gary L. Comstock

-Gary Lynn Comstock is Alumni Association Distinguished Undergraduate Professor of Philosophy at North Carolina State University and former fellow at the National Humanities Center.
+Gary Lynn Comstock (born 23 February 1954) is Alumni Association Distinguished Undergraduate Professor of Philosophy at North Carolina State University and former fellow at the National Humanities Center.
 His research focuses on philosophical dimensions of agriculture, biotechnology, and contemporary philosophy of religion.

 Early life and education

-Gary Comstock was born on February 23, 1954, in Oak Park, Illinois.
+Gary Comstock was born in 1954 in Oak Park, Illinois.
 Comstock attended Wheaton College as an undergraduate, where he earned Bachelor of Arts degrees in Religious studies and English literature in 1976.
 He received a Master of Arts degree in Religious Studies from the University of Chicago in 1977, and was awarded his doctorate by the same institution in 1983.

 Career

 Iowa State University (1982-2002)

 Comstock began his academic career at Iowa State University in 1982, where he taught until 2002.
 While at Iowa State, he also served as President of the Agriculture, Food, and Human Values Society in 1993-1994.
 By December 2000 he had been appointed Professor of Philosophy and Religious Studies, and as the coordinator of Iowa State’s Bioethics Program.